net64-mod/net64-mod.github.io/src/news/discord-shutdown.md

 ![discord strike](../images/news/discord_strike.png)

 This seems like a clear indication that said admin just wanted to damage the community as much as possible by abusing his power and our trust.
-On March 26th the he decided to prematurely delete this server as a result of various members sharing the new invite.
+On March 26th he decided to prematurely delete this server as a result of various members sharing the new invite.

 We think his actions are disrespectful to the rest of the team as well as to the members of the server.
 Such a decision should be discussed extensively with the whole team and not be made within one day by a single person because of a bad mood.
 It could have been a few clicks to just give ownership to someone else.